denoland/docs/runtime/manual/node/migrate.md

 title: "Migrating from Node.js to Deno"
 ---

+Modern Node.js projects will run in Deno with little to no reworking required.
+However, there are some key differences between the two runtimes that you can take advantage of to make your code simpler and smaller when migrating your Node.js projects to Deno.

 One of Deno's core strengths is a unified toolchain that comes with support for TypeScript out of the box, and tools like a linter, formatter and a test runner.
 Switching to Deno allows you to simplify your toolchain and reduces the number